glenharold/glenharold.github.io/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/glenharold/glenharold.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You can use the the following form to request a new project.
+Please fill out the form to the best of your ability.
+A confirmation email will be sent.

 ### Web Form